 |Usual Difficulty||II-III (for normal flows)|

 |usgs-01636500||2.00 - 10.00 ft||II-III||01h09m||1.84 ft (too low)|

 The Shenandoah Staircase is a classic run that has an appeal to a wide variety of paddlers.
 Lower

 water creates a superb training ground for the beginner paddler to hone their skills.
-Medium water
+Medium

-area is spectacular!
+in this area is spectacular!

 The standard run is from Millville, WV to just below Harpers Ferry, WV.
 Playboaters interested in a park & play run will be interested in the 'Bridge to bridge' run.
 This would be the 1.7 mile run from the (WV) 340 bridge over the Shenandoah to the (MD) 340 bridge over the Potomac.

 This is the site of the annual Tim Gavin Downriver Race.

 Parking is limited (three spaces).